Despite setting financial goals, do you end up being your own worst enemy?

 Turns out, you’re not alone.
 Market researchers have been studying investor behavior for years and have discovered that actions often conflict with best intentions and interests.

 The first step to overcoming self-sabotaging, financial behavior is to identify your own natural instincts and tendencies.
-You can start this by taking our investing spirit animal quiz here.
+You can start this by taking our investing animal spirit quiz here.

 Do you have your head in the sand like an “emu?”

 If you don’t have a particular style of investing, because you just don’t do it enough, like an “emu” investor, it’s time to consider automation.
-A managed portfolio will do all the work for you: building a personalized selection of investments that’s regularly re-balanced based upon your financial goals and risk tolerance.
+A robo portfolio will do all the work for you: building a personalized selection of investments that’s regularly re-balanced based upon your financial goals and risk tolerance.

-The “narwhal” investor, for whom all things market-related remain a mystery, should also look at managed portfolios.
-Typically, those who have managed portfolios have access to simple to understand online dashboards.
+The “narwhal” investor, for whom all things market-related remain a mystery, should also look at robo portfolios.
+Typically, those who have robo portfolios have access to simple to understand online dashboards.
 This makes it easy to learn how investment portfolios work and their accompanying phone and online support means you’ll have ready access to a helping hand when you need it.
 Over time, you’ll watch your investments — and your knowledge about your ideal investment approach — grow.

 If you’re more of a “donkey” — someone who’s extremely wary — resist any urge you may have to follow market trends or purchase the latest “must buy” stock.
 “Blue chip” stocks are your portfolio’s best friend: trusty, reliable, always there for you.
 Unproven or more volatile stocks are only going to cause you agita.

 It’s no surprise if the extreme lows of the Great Recession have many striving for financial consistency.